 Do you have questions about Stad ship tunnel?
 Here we have gathered some of the frequently asked questions, as well as answers.
 Click on the question, then the answer pops up.

-Calculations done in conjunction with the technical pilot project shows that ship tunnel will have estimated costs of NOK 2.7 billion.
+Calculations show that ship tunnel will have an estimated cost of approximately NOK 3 billion.

-Stad ship tunnel will be the worlds’ first full scale ship tunnel.
-There is no other tunnels made for ships, only for smaller boats – narrow boats and barges.
-These are in Great Britain and France.
+Stad ship tunnel will be the world's first full scale ship tunnel.
+There are no other tunnels made for ships, only for smaller boats – narrow boats and barges.
+Those are located in Great Britain and France.

-The reason why it hasn’t been built any tunnels like this before is difficult to say.
+It is diffucult to say why a ship tunnel has not already been built.
 One reason might be that there has not been enough political will to do it.
-In addition, the environmental effects of reducing fuel/pollution are more of a key topic now than it was before.
+Also, the environmental effects of reducing fuel/pollution are more of a key topic now than it was before.